NHL admits it made wrong call in disallowing Sabres’ goal

 Because replays were inconclusive, Campbell said officials should have followed league policy in staying with the original call of a goal being scored.

-Without disputing the ruling following the game, Sabres coach Don Granato said he asked officials if they could further review whether Dahlin had tagged up.
+Without disputing the ruling following the game, Granato said he asked officials if they could further review whether Dahlin had tagged up.
 He was informed the NHL had made its decision.

 ”I can’t have emotion in it.
 I can’t think about it,” Granato said. ”There’s certain things that are out of your control and you just play.
 You just trust that the league knows what they’re doing and you move on.”